Gold is on fire, but the smartest way to get in is via gold ETFs

-Ask the central banks of the world, many of which have mopped up 374 tonnes of gold in all, in the first half of 2019, the highest since 2000, according to the World Gold Council.
+Ask the central banks of the world, many of which have mopped up 668 tonnes of gold in all, in 2019, the highest since 2000, according to the World Gold Council.

-RBI, India’s central bank, was among them, with its gold reserves increasing by $2.2 billion to $25.16 billion in August 2019.
+RBI, India’s central bank, was among them, with its gold reserves increasing from $25.16 billion in August 2019 to $37.6 billion as of January 2021.
 Beefing up gold reserves is traditionally done to reduce reliance on the US dollar as a reserve asset by central banks.

 Such economic nationalism is not isolated and can be seen in movements like Brexit, America First, and widespread anti-immigration discourse.
 It bodes ill for open trade relations, turning the focus on the need to hedge investments from fickle economic pressures.
 Gold shines on as a safe haven, in this light.

 The confidence in the dollar, powering global markets throughout, could also get chipped away as the US prints more money to repay its ever-rising national debt.
 Gold can hold its own as a payment method in case of currency devaluation.